velartrill/velartrill.github.io/orig/spirals/occupied/everything-has-changed.md

 "--but that means registration and not everyone wants to."

 "Yeah."
 Jasmine sighs.
-"And I don't blame them, honestly, after that shit the last duchess pulled."
+"And I don't blame them, honestly, after that shit the last lunarch pulled."

 "Wait, back up, what?"

 "Right, you weren't here for that.
-The old duchess -- not Raven, her mother -- really, *really* hated the homeless, things were... *really* bad back in those days."
+The old lunarch -- not Raven, her mother -- really, *really* hated the homeless, things were... *really* bad back in those days."

 Sashuan grimaces.
 "Considering how bad things were under Raven..."